graycatlabs/multigrain/README.md

 ### Optional: Mix DC input

 The maximum voltage the Grains can output is 5V.
 If you're using the Grains in conjunction with a Ginkosynthese Mix, you can modify it to have a DC coupled input by simply shorting one of the input caps (the big red ones).
 I shorted my IN1 cap, so channel one is now dedicated to boosting the Grains CV output from 0-5V to 0-10V.
-And hen not using grains I can still use the Mix as a 2-channel audio mixer/amp.
+And when not using grains I can still use the Mix as a 2-channel audio mixer/amp.

 ## Credit